 These goals also remind you to get going.
 I’ve now made a list of 20 of those goals that can be achieved in the next couple of years.
 Visiting every continent?
 Might take a while.
 But eating at Cinco y Diez (an upscale local restaurant), cycling 50 miles in a day, and going ziplining are quite doable (you’ll have to trust me about the cycling one 😉

 So I encourage you to make your own list, board, collage or whatever inspires you.
-Then pick a couple of goals and start taking the steps to complete them by the end of 2015 (or 2014 if you’re feeling feisty).
+Then pick a couple of goals and start taking the steps to complete them by the end of this year (or this quarter if you’re feeling feisty).
 According to Pinterest co-founder Evan Sharp, “Our mission is twofold.
 The first half is to help people discover the things that they love.
 The second half is to enable people to go out and act on those things, to make them actually part of their life.”
 (Wired, Aug.
 2014)